bitmask93/Image_Forgery_Localization/README.md

    <br/>For the NIST data Masks were not available because I have used their test set.

 ### Failure Cases :
+<br/> Following are some of the failure cases of the model:

    ![](/fail1.png)
    ![](/fail2.png)
    ![](/fail3.png)